 This Plan was pulled together by a group of volunteers working for the Parish Council, who spent considerable time consulting local people and researching all the topics it covers.
-Following the pre-submission consultation, the Parish Council made some changes to The Plan and submitted it to North Dorset District Council for its independent examination.
-The final step is the referendum, where all local residents in the Parish who are on the electoral role get the chance to vote 'yes' or 'no' to the Plan being used.
+Following the pre-submission consultation, the Parish Council made some changes to the Plan and submitted it to North Dorset District Council for its independent examination.
+The final step was the referendum, where all local residents in the Parish who are on the electoral role had the chance to vote 'yes' or 'no' to the Plan being used.
+The result was 'yes' and in March 2019 the Plan was officially made part of the development plan.